frankiepisco1/HTMLIntergrationAttempt/README.md

-the index.html file most be in folder call templates and the app.py file is in the directory above it tried my best to link them I believe I used a python library called Flask to intergrate the two files together
+the index.html file must be in folder call templates and the app.py file is in the directory above it tried my best to link them I believe I used chat used a python library called Flask to intergrate the two files together